BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

  * * * * *

+## [Quest Reward] Dr Zed E-Tech Geek

+- The 7 Missions given by Dr Zed in the main game will be rewarded with a E-Tech weapon/item, with the choice between 2 E-Tech weapons/items instead of a single one.

+ * * * * *

 ## [Quest Reward] Hammerlock Jakobs Sponsor

 - The 8 Missions given by Hammerlock in the main game will be rewarded with a Jakobs weapon/item, with the choice between 2 Blue weapons/items instead of a single one.